huggingface/blog/deploy-tfserving-kubernetes.md

 - Writing YAML manifests.

-- Performing deployment with the manifests with a utility [`kubectl`](https://kubernetes.io/docs/reference/kubectl/).
+- Performing deployment with the manifests with a utility tool, [`kubectl`](https://kubernetes.io/docs/reference/kubectl/).

 Let’s go over each of these steps.